 Boldly smoky ain't for wallflowers.

-For more information on makeup and style, check out the links on the next page.
+For more information on makeup and style, check out the links below.